kkh0920/decision_tree_classifier/README.md

-## Real / Fake News Classification using scikit-learn
+# Real / Fake News Classification using scikit-learn

+- Learning how to use the DecisionTreeClassifier in scikit-learn by building a fake news classifier

 ## Method